hashchange/jquery.scrollable/README.md

   If you don't want that to happen and rather have the original animation complete uninterrupted, use merge mode instead.

+### Aborting when the user scrolls

+An animation initiated by `scrollTo` is automatically stopped as soon as the user scrolls.

+User scroll detection is disabled in iOS, though.
+Mobile Safari has proven to be too unreliable in its reporting of the current scroll state during an animation.

+##### Tweaking the user scroll detection

+A scroll animation is aborted when the user has tried to scroll by more than 10px, in any direction.
+Below that threshold, user scrolling is considered to be accidental and insufficient to signal intent.

+You can tweak that threshold, even though there hardly ever is any need to do so.
+The default setting is stored in a global: `$.scrollable.userScrollThreshold = 5`.
+You can set the threshold for an individual animation with the `userScrollThreshold` option: `$elem.scrollTo( 1000, { userScrollThreshold: 50 }`.
+The minimum value for the threshold is 5.

 ### Animation options

 We have already talked about the options `axis`, `append`, and `merge`.
 In addition, you can use [every option available to `jQuery.animate()`][jQuery-animate].
 Set up `progress` or `complete` callbacks, specify a `duration` etc. Add what you need to the options object that you pass to `scrollTo()`: